FASP-QAT/qat-documentation/docs/developer/guides/automated-test-backend.md

 ## Code Coverage
-We aim for **10% coverage** as the minimum threshold for existing code and 100% coverage for new classes.
+We aim for a low minimum threshold for existing code but at least 80% coverage for new classes.
 Ensure your tests cover:
 - Edge cases
 - Error handling
 - Key workflows